Cap-go/website/content/blog/how-version-work-in-capgo.md

   - a specific bundle version
   - a specific channel

-This will bypass all settings done above.
+This will bypass all the settings done above.

-Learn more about it on the article below.
+Learn more about it in the article below.